PHILKAULTRA/CryptoAlert/README.md

 # CryptoAlert
-This is a python program that sends alerts about top 20 cryptos' values to your telegram bot
+This is a python program that sends alerts about top 20 cryptos' values to your telegram bot every minute

 Before running the script, you'll need to obtain a Telegram bot token and chat ID.
 Here are the steps to get them: